South Africa and weapons of mass destruction: Biological and chemical weapons

 On the defensive side, Project Coast oversaw research into the development of agents to protect troops in battle and VIPs against chemical or biological attack.
 The project was also tasked with developing CS and CR gas agents for crowd control, developing defensive training programs for troops and developing protective clothing.

 The program reported to the South African Defence Force Surgeon General (Maj.
 Gen. N. J. Nieuwoudt (1980-1988) and Maj.
 Gen. D.P.
 Knobel (1988–1998)).
 Nieuwoudt recruited South African cardiologist and army officer Brig.
 Wouter Basson (1981–1992) as Project Officer and ultimately Nieuwoudt and Basson recruited a large contingent of medical professionals, scientists and weapons specialists to research and develop these weapons and associated antidotes.

 Basson was replaced by Col. Ben Steyn in 1992 (1992–1995).
 Several front companies were created, including Delta G Scientific Company, Protechnik and Roodeplaat Research Laboratories to facilitate the research and development of chemical and biological weapons.

 After Basson's arrest in 1997, documents found in his possession revealed that the "dirty-tricks" products included anthrax-laced cigarettes, household items contaminated with organophosphates and paraoxon-laced gin and whisky.
 Other unverified claims include that a so-called infertility toxin was introduced into black townships, and that cholera was deliberately introduced into the water sources of some South African villages.
 It was also claimed that South Africa supplied anthrax and cholera to government troops in Rhodesia (now Zimbabwe), which it is alleged were used against guerrillas there.

-In January of 1992, the government of Mozambique alleged that either South Africa, or South African backed Renamo forces deployed an artillery-delivered airburst chemical weapon during a battle at a rebel base in Tete province.
+In January 1992, the government of Mozambique alleged that either South Africa, or South African backed RENAMO forces deployed an artillery-delivered airburst chemical weapon during a battle at a rebel base in Tete province.
 Five soldiers were said to have died, and many more were injured.
 South African military and civilian doctors collected samples from the Mozambican government, and denied any involvement in the matter.
 The programme operated until 1993.